 Stored at room temperature, these Sweet Potato Chocolate Chip Bars will soften.
 For a crispier outside, warm them back up in the oven.
 They are also freezable.

-*If you're leftovers are already sweetened you can eliminate the brown sugar in this recipe.
+*If you're left sweet potato are already sweetened you can eliminate the brown sugar in this recipe.

 Wondering what to do with Thanksgiving leftovers?